Parent training boosts speech therapy for kids with apraxia

 Summary

-This study looks at whether training caregivers helps children with childhood apraxia of speech (CAS) improve their speech more during therapy.
-Forty children aged 2 to 7 will receive standard speech therapy (DTTC) twice a week for 8 weeks.
-Some caregivers will get direct coaching during sessions to help with home practice, while others will only watch.
-The goal is to see which group shows better word accuracy.
+This study looks at whether training parents to help with speech therapy at home improves outcomes for children with childhood apraxia of speech (CAS).
+Forty children aged 2 to 7 will receive standard speech therapy twice a week for 8 weeks.
+Some parents will get direct coaching during sessions, while others will only watch.
+All families will practice at home.
+The goal is to see which approach leads to better speech accuracy.

 Get updates